 The minimum tuition fee set by the Finnish government is around 1,500 EUR/year for Bachelor's and Master's programmes, but most study programmes charge a tuition above this amount.

 Tuition fees in public Finnish universities range from 10,000 to 25,000 EUR/year, with the University of Helsinki as the most expensive university.
 Private universities usually charge higher fees.

 All international students who plan to pursue a degree taught in Finnish or Swedish are still not charged any tuition.
-Make sure you also take into account the costs of studying in Finland.
+Make sure you also take into account the costs of living while studying in Finland.
 The average costs are at least 800 - 1300 EUR/month.
 Of course, prices can be higher in Helsinki.

 Tuition-free universities in Finland for EU/EEA students

 - Tampere University